junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas loosens his grip as told.

 "Dude!
-You guys are crazy or something?" the boy straightens his collar, stepping back, away from the counter.
+You guys are crazy or something?" the boy straightens his collar, stepping back, away from the counter as far as possible.
+"I'm calling the police!"

 Dean sighs quietly, turning to him and putting on a serious business face.
 "Kansas Health Department, anonymous inspection.
-We needed to make sure this place is above the hygiene criterion, business criterion, among other things."
+We needed to make sure this place meets the hygiene criterion, business criterion, among other things."

 The cashier doesn't seem convinced.